 Providers will be funded once a term and the Local Authority will aim to pay providers within four weeks of receiving their claim.
 Invoices must be received within three weeks of the start of term.
 Parents should not be asked to sign parental application forms prior to six weeks before the start of term.
 The forms (invoices) submitted by providers will be subject to checks by the Local Authority to verify the total claims against pupil details.

 There will be no adjustments to funding once the provider has received it; therefore, if a child leaves the setting during the term, the provider can keep the grant to maintain staffing levels for the rest of that term.

 If a child is attending a school nursery and an approved non-maintained setting, funding cannot be claimed for the non-maintained setting as the funding for that child is with the school nursery.
-Funding can, however, be shared between more than one approved non-maintained settings for up to five sessions a week, as long as the sessions are on different days.

 Cross border funding agreements have been negotiated with Blaenau Gwent, Newport, Torfaen and Powys Local Authorities.
 Cross border funding agreements are also in place for certain areas of Herefordshire and Gloucestershire.

 Monmouthshire County Council do not provide any financial support for childcare places, which includes parents who receive benefits of any kind.
 There may be some support available through other avenues, such as tax free childcare and the 30 hour free childcare offer for eligible working parents.

 If you require further information on FPN funding please contact the Early Years Team on 01633 644527 / firstname.lastname@example.org.